medic/cht-core/doc/architecture.md

 ## [medic-sentinel](https://github.com/medic/medic-sentinel/)

 A node program that runs on the server, listens to changes and edit docs if needed.
-It processes incoming reports (validation, generation of unique patient ids, generation of the schedule of outgoing messages triggered by the report, attach contact info to the report)
+It processes incoming SMS reports : validation, generation of unique patient ids, generation of the schedule of outgoing messages triggered by the report, attach contact info to the report.

+Instances that only have android users (no SMS) do not use sentinel ([all transitions are disabled](https://github.com/medic/medic-sentinel#transitions-configuration-examples)).

 ## [medic-gateway](https://github.com/medic/medic-gateway/)